 How We Began

-DAF started in 2009 with 10 students and as of 2011, over 80 students have been sponsored from over 30 villages in Kenya.
-Our target group is impoverished and/or orphaned 8th graders who have been accepted to high school but lack fees.
-Born in Maragoli, Kenya Deborah Amoi (1936-2003) was an elementary school teacher who used her resources to help care and educate poor students from her community.
-It is in this spirit that her daughter Anne set up the foundation to continue her mother’s legacy.
+Born in Maragoli, Kenya, Deborah Amoi (1936-2003) was an elementary school teacher who used her resources to help care and educate poor students from her community.
+DAF started in 2009 with 10 students and as of 2019 over 150 students have been sponsored to high school from over 30 villages in Kenya.
+Our target group is impoverished and/or orphaned 8th graders who have been accepted to high school but lack school fees.